-The Experienced Professional Route (EPR) to chartered membership (CIHCM) draws upon your practical experience to enable you to demonstrate you have the skills and knowledge required to lead people and manage change.
+The Experienced Professional Route (EPR) is a fast track experiential programme to achieve chartered status with your CIH membership.
+Drawing upon your existing experience to enable you to demonstrate you have the skills and knowledge required to lead people and manage change.
+It recognises your professional capability, previous qualifications, and commitment to maintaining up-to-date knowledge of housing issues.

 Candidates must meet one of the four eligibility criteria below: